-The Langhe can be a beguiling area to navigate for wine lovers new to the area.
+The Langhe can be beguiling to navigate for wine lovers new to the area.
 Many aficionados naturally progress to Barolo via Burgundy due to the parallels not only between the grape varietals of Pinot Noir and Nebbiolo but also due to the similarities between the make-up of the various Crus and the way vineyards are often shared between winemakers.
 Put simply, if you know how to navigate Burgundy, you already possess the methodology to commence your journey of discovery in the Langhe.
 To confuse matters slightly we should probably throw in the dual 'spanners' of microclimate and terroir at this point.
 In this regard, the Langhe is like Burgundy on steroids and this is where you really need to know your onions.
 As with all specialist subjects, knowledge will come with time and experience and with many tasting reference points in between.

 Piedmont is far broader than Barolo but as this is the designation the region is most famous for, it's a good place to start.
 So how should we navigate Barolo even?
 If we stick with the official Consorzio view, the vineyards or crus are associated with 11 townships ('comune').
 Some comune will be more familiar to many with some of the most well-known being Barolo itself, Castiglione Falletto, Serralunga, Monforte and La Morra.